Create machine catalogs

 Configure cache for temporary data

 Caching temporary data locally on the VM is optional.
 You can enable use of the temporary data cache on the machine when you use MCS to manage pooled (not dedicated) machines in a catalog.
 If the catalog uses a connection that specifies storage for temporary data, you can enable and configure the temporary data cache information when you create the catalog.

 You specify whether temporary data uses shared or local storage when you create the connection that the catalog uses; for details, see Connections and resources.
 Enabling and configuring the temporary cache in the catalog includes two check boxes and values: Memory allocated to cache (MB) and Disk cache size (GB).
-By default, these check boxes are cleared.
-When you enable one or both check boxes, the default values differ according to the connection type.
+The default values differ according to the connection type.
 Generally, the default values are sufficient for most cases; however, take into account the space needed for:

 - Temporary data files created by Windows itself, including the Windows page file.